 - Cognitive restructuring training targets the anxious thoughts that potentially lead to avoidance behavior.

-Assertiveness training currently receives limited research attention, yet a search online and the popularity of books on the subject suggest its importance to the general population.
+Assertiveness training currently receives limited research attention, yet a search online and the popularity of assertiveness books suggest its importance to the general population.

 A lack of assertiveness is recognized as an essential element of “anxiety, depression, and alcohol/substance abuse disorders” (Speed et al., 2018, p.
 9).

 While seemingly less prevalent than it used to be, assertiveness training is often found embedded in other larger treatments and potentially labeled differently (Speed et al., 2018):

 - Dialectical Behavior Therapy (DBT) for borderline personality disorder strengthens interpersonal effectiveness.
 This helps people maximize the chance of meeting their objectives or goals without damaging relationships or self-respect.